Community Grants Program

 Shire events will be eligible to apply for an initial contribution from Council.
 Subsequent events will be deemed as recurrent with a maximum contribution of $1500 per year thereafter.
 This amount includes both cash and in kind contributions.
 Council reserve the right to approve funds outside of this for demonstrated special circumstances and significant exceptions to the norm for the annual event.

 In Kind Assistance is defined as assisted use of Council’s organisational resources where there is a cost to Council that is not transferred to the applicant.
 In Kind use of Council’s organisational resources need to be recognised as a direct subsidy to a group or organisation and treated in an open and equitable manner.

-Interested in becoming a better grant writer?
-Or just getting some general tips and tricks?
-Register your interest here to participate in upcoming workshops to be held across the Shire.
+If you are interested in becoming a better grant writer or just getting some general tips and tricks on grants, please register your interest here to participate in upcoming workshops to be held across the Shire.